What is a muscle tear, strain, or pull?

 • Elevation

-This is to reduce bruising and damage to the region.
-A maximum of 48hrs rest is recommended and then early rehabilitation of the region should commence.
 Your Chartered Physiotherapist will guide your rehabilitation from injury.
-Starting a controlled resistance programme early will assist your rapid return to activities.
-Hands on treatments, such a soft tissue release, assisted stretches and dry needling can be helpful to aid in your recovery from injury.
-A return to play/activity programme should be followed to avoid re injury on return to your activity.
-This is most important in prevention of a chronic injury.
+Starting a controlled resistance program early will assist your rapid return to activities.
+Hands-on treatments, such as soft tissue release, assisted stretches, and dry needling, can be helpful to aid recovery from injury.

-Your Chartered Physiotherapist will guide you back to full pain free movement and work with you to restore full activities.
-If you need help with any muscle strain or soft tissue injury, please contact me at Motion Physio Clinic, Prosperous on 045 841010.
+Your Chartered Physiotherapist will guide you back to full pain-free movement and work with you to restore full activity.
+If you need help with any muscle strain or soft tissue injury, please contact Motion Physio Clinic, Prosperous, on 045 841010.